1,000+ Opportunities

 (July 28, 2025) – Blandin Foundation is pleased to celebrate the 380 Itasca-area students who have been awarded a Blandin Foundation Scholarship to support their academic goals.
 The total amount awarded for the 2025-26 school year is $1.
 7 million to students from 11 Itasca-area schools or to students who attend school from… Scholarship Program Manager

-Based on current listing details, eligibility includes: Students age 25 or younger who are graduating high school seniors or graduates from schools in the Itasca County area (including Blackduck, Hill City, Northome, Remer, or Bug O Nay Ge Shig).
+According to the current listing, eligibility includes: Students age 25 or younger who are graduating high school seniors or graduates from schools in the Itasca County area (including Blackduck, Hill City, Northome, Remer, or Bug O Nay Ge Shig).
 Applicants must have a Student Aid Index (SAI) from the FAFSA under $30,000.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.